GraceObaEllyone/ucare4globalcaregivers/README.md

 To contribute to the emergent ongoing Institiional abuse against Family/Parent caregivers To explore how Institutions percieve and prey on family caregivers as abusers rather than providing support for family caregivers

-This topice will
+# This topic will
 1. Educate,
 2. Inform
-3. To expose more safegauding issues within the Health and social care setting against family caregivers that had been pushed under the carpet in our society
+3. expose more safegauding issues within the Health and social care setting against family caregivers that had been pushed under the carpet in our society
-4. Take action against the ongoing blame culture among the so called professions cooking lies against family caregivers most especialy volunrable young adult
+4. Want you to take action against the ongoing blame culture among the so called professions cooking lies against family caregivers most especialy volunrable young adult's families

 # Introduction: